Making the move to digital banking?

 Get your ducks in a row with these Q2 tips

-The Q2 blog provides useful tips to assist those financial institutions considering conversion to digital banking.
+The Q2 blog provides useful tips to assist those financial institutions considering a digital banking conversion.
 This blog post has tips on organizational readiness.

 A digital banking conversion can be a complex process for financial institution (FI) personnel and account holders, alike.
 There are new processes, procedures and terminology, not to mention backoffice utility management, that must be learned along the way.
 Given its scope, a conversion requires proactive planning and effective project management to succeed.